 She's happy these days (for the most part).
 Yes, and she even sings along with Miss Molly the Vacuum Cleaner (sometimes) at four in morning.
 She's finally adjusted to this new time schedule in her life.
 And though it's not perfect, her life is still good.
 With lots of glimpses of heaven.
 Even at four in the morning.

-She's delighting in watching the flutterings of her feathered friends at the feeders.
+She delights in watching her feathered friends at the feeders.
 Oh my, such a flurry!
 The joy these little ones take in finding a bit of water in the heated birdbath gives her such a warmness around the cockles of her heart.
 (Anyone know what a cockle is?
 Maybe she shouldn't ask?)

 'The Christmas Eve picnic at Corrydale, the first one they ever had there, was something of a movable feast.
 It started with a glass of wine by the fireside, in the warmth of the blazing logs, but slowly progressed out of doors, because the day was so beautiful that it seemed almost sacrilegious to be inside...
 The air was cold, but the sun beamed down upon them, and in the shelter of the house there was no breath of wind....They had brought hot soup laced with sherry, drunk from mugs; fresh rolls filled with thick slices of ham and English mustard; a bacon-and-egg quiche; chicken drumsticks; tomato salad; crisp green apples; and chunks of cheddar cheese.
 Finally a flask of fresh, boiling-hot coffee."

-And so... a little glimpse of what's she's been about... while she's not here.
+And so, a little glimpse of what's she's up to while she's not here.